mamoudou n'diaye

 In 2021, he was the recipient of the Film Independent Amplifier Fellowship (in partnership with Netflix) for his feature project FREELANCERS.
 In 2022, N’Diaye was a Sundance Screenwriters Intensive Fellow, also with FREELANCERS.

-N'Diaye can be found in NYC, keeping it lowkey, milly rockin to My Chemical Romance, writing his newsletter LOOSIES, and generally living màs.
+N'Diaye can be found in NYC serving as an adjunct professor at NYU in the dramatic writing department, keeping it lowkey, milly rockin to My Chemical Romance, writing his newsletter LOOSIES, and generally living màs.

 IMG_3312.JPG